Vape Detection for Rural vs Urban School Settings

 How vape detection innovation in fact works

-A few essential realities:
+A few essential truths:

-Infrastructure spaces: the hidden divider
+Infrastructure spaces: the unseen divider

-Some of the biggest practical distinctions include:
+Some of the greatest practical distinctions consist of:

 Space, guidance, and blind spots